ppy/osu-wiki/wiki/History_of_osu!/2023/en.md

 ## January

-On the second week of January, [peppy](https://osu.ppy.sh/users/2) was interviewed by [MongoDB](https://en.wikipedia.org/wiki/MongoDB), the team responsible for developing [Realm](https://realm.io/), a database system used in osu!(lazer).
+On the second week of January, ::peppy::{ user-id=2 } was interviewed by [MongoDB](https://en.wikipedia.org/wiki/MongoDB), the team responsible for developing [Realm](https://realm.io/), a database system used in osu!(lazer).
 In the interview, they talked about topics such as the origin of osu!, how osu! is making revenue, osu!'s development and infrastructure as well as the transition to osu!(lazer).[^interview-mongodb]

 Due to an update to osu!(lazer) on 21 January, mappers became able to set the preview time of a beatmap in the [beatmap editor](/wiki/Client/Beatmap_editor).
 Furthermore, the gameplay progress bar was redesigned for the "argon" skin, and the ability to change the screen's coverage of the [Fade In](/wiki/Gameplay/Game_modifier/Fade_In) mod was added.
 Lastly, [performance points](/wiki/Performance_points) were enabled for scores, which caused a spike in player activity.
 Right after the update went live, the scores set per day increased from 103,000 the day earlier to 302,000, and the concurrent player count rose from around 200 to 1,600.[^lazer-jan-21]

-[osu!stream](/wiki/osu!stream), a game specifically designed for handheld devices and with unique gameplay elements, received an [Android](https://en.wikipedia.org/wiki/Android_(operating_system)) port following contributions by [ThePooN](https://osu.ppy.sh/users/718454) and others.
+[osu!stream](/wiki/osu!stream), a game specifically designed for handheld devices and with unique gameplay elements, received an [Android](https://en.wikipedia.org/wiki/Android_(operating_system)) port following contributions by ::ThePooN::{ user-id=718454 } and others.
 Until then, it was only available on [iOS](https://en.wikipedia.org/wiki/IOS).
 An implementation on Android was not planned at the time when the development of the iOS version began in 2011 due to audio-related restrictions in Android's infrastructure that would heavily affect the gameplay experience.[^osu-stream-twitter][^osu-stream-pr]

 The download page on the osu! website received a redesign, with an additional download option for osu!(lazer).
 Prior to this change, only osu!(stable) was downloadable via the website, whereas downloading osu!(lazer) was only possible from its [GitHub repository](https://github.com/ppy/osu).
 The osu!(lazer) download button itself was put on the right side of the page, with osu!(stable) on the left, the eventual goal being to swap the two in order to make osu!(lazer) more prominent.[^lazer-download]